Is Rio de Janeiro Safe in February 2026?

 Is Rio de Janeiro safe to visit in February?

-Rio de Janeiro is elevated risk for tourists in February.
+Rio de Janeiro is moderate-high risk for tourists in February.
 This is summer / peak season for the South America region.
 Our database documents 18 scams year-round — during February, peak summer season brings maximum tourist volume and correspondingly higher scam activity across all documented categories.
 The most common risks are street scams, taxi & transport, restaurant scams.

 Is February a good time to visit Rio de Janeiro?